skip to main content

 Get internet service at your address

-How to tell if you have an active internet connection in your home
+How to tell if you have an active internet line

 Register your modem

-Your home network needs both a modem and a router.
+Every home network needs a modem and router, or a gateway.

-A modem translates the internet signal from your ISP; your router distributes the decoded signal to all your devices through Wi-Fi or an Ethernet cable.
+A modem translates the internet signal from your ISP.
+Your router distributes the translated signal to all your devices through Wi-Fi or an Ethernet cable.
 An internet gateway is one device that serves as both a modem and a router.

 Your modem or gateway must be registered with your ISP to work.
 If you get your internet equipment from your ISP, it’s probably already registered.
-If you supply your own modem or want to double-check, registering your equipment is usually just a matter of calling your ISP and supplying two labeled numbers on the back of your modem: the serial number and the CMAC address.
+If you supply your own modem or want to double-check, registering your equipment is usually just a matter of using your ISP’s app or calling your ISP and supplying two labeled numbers on the back of your modem: the serial number and the CMAC address.

-Step 1: Connect an active coaxial cable, Ethernet, or phone line (depending on your service) to the port on the back of the modem.
-The connection should be snug.
+Step 1: Connect an active coaxial cable line (or phone line for DSL) to the port on the back of the modem.
+The cable should be screwed on hand-tight.

 Step 2: Connect the modem to power.
 Most modems don’t have an on/off button, so the modem should begin to boot up as soon as you plug it in.